TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/distributed-tracing-overview.md

 Distributed tracing is a method of tracking application requests as they flow from frontend devices to backend services and databases.
 It is used to monitor and troubleshoot requests end-to-end.

-Tyk currently supports OpenTracing for distributed tracing.
-Support for OpenTelemetry is on the near-term roadmap for the Tyk API Gateway.
+Tyk currently supports OpenTelemetry and OpenTracing for distributed tracing.
+Support for OpenTelemetry is available since Tyk 5.2+.
 If this is a valuable feature for you, please leave a comment on this [community forum post](https://community.tyk.io/t/faq-opentelemetry-distributed-tracing/5682).